 We may acquire or make investments in complementary businesses, technologies, services or products which complement our biotech operations if appropriate opportunities arise.
 From time to time we engage in discussions and negotiations with companies regarding our acquiring or investing in such companies' businesses, products, services or technologies, in the ordinary course of our business.
 We cannot be assured that we will be able to identify future suitable acquisition or investment candidates, or if we do identify suitable candidates, that we will be able to make such acquisitions or investments on commercially acceptable terms or at all.
 If we acquire or invest in another company, we could have difficulty in assimilating that company's personnel, operations, technology and software.
 In addition, the key personnel of the acquired company may decide not to work for us.
-If we make other types of acquisitions, we could have difficulty in integrating the acquired products, services or technologies into our operations.
-These difficulties could disrupt our ongoing business, distract our management and employees, increase our expenses and adversely affect our results of operations.
+If we make other types of acquisitions, we could have difficulty in integrating that companies, distract our management and employees, increase our expenses and adversely affect our results of operations.
 Furthermore, we may incur indebtedness or issue equity securities to pay for any future acquisitions.
 The issuance of equity securities would be dilutive to our existing stockholders.
-As of January 9, 2013, we had no agreement to enter into any material investment or acquisition ransaction.
+As of December 27, 2013, we had no agreement to enter into any material investment or acquisition transaction.